spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-spryker-core-feature.md

 {% info_block warningBox "Verification" %}

-Make sure the logs data has been expanded by the registered plugins: environment, server, request, and log type sections exist and contain the corresponding data.
+Make sure the following applies:
+* The logs data has been expanded with the registered plugins: environment, server, request.
+* The log type sections exists and contains the corresponding data.

 {% endinfo_block %}